 Australian Commonwealth agencies consider climate change risks where it relates to their area of responsibility.
 As such, NOPSEMA’s regulatory decisions will consider the disaster risk to offshore facilities and activities arising from climate change, such as increasing cyclone frequency and intensity and rising sea levels.

 NOPSEMA recognises that there is transition occurring in Australia and globally toward greater utilisation of renewable energy resources.
-NOPSEMA is contributing to this transition by supporting the development of a regulatory framework to enable offshore wind and other renewable energy technologies.
+NOPSEMA is contributing to this transition by providing specialist technical and regulatory advice to Government to support the development of a regulatory framework to enable offshore renewable energy activities to proceed.

 NOPSEMA is proactive in reducing the environmental impact of its day-to-day operations, promoting individual action by our staff as well as community and organisational action to reduce their carbon footprint.